samtron1412/docs/health/body/body.md

 - Don't take a nap after 3PM.
 - Don't eat a large meal before you go to sleep.

+## Tips for not feeling tired all the time

+- Get enough Vitamin D by exposing to the sunlight
+    + Or supplement if it is necessary
+    + 4000 UI per day
+- Exercise every day
+    + Don't need to be intense workout
+    + 20 minutes walk works
+- No caffeine
+    + It fool your brain that you are not tired
+- Drink enough water

 # References

 1. [Healthy Eating Plate and Healthy Eating Pyramid][1]